khaors/geocompr/main.md

 Therefore, we will make sure to replace automated by spatial hyperparameter tuning.
 Without going into too much detail SVM

-Multicore processing is easier under Linux.
-Overall, cloud computing is done on Linux servers.
-What is more, setting a seed for each thread/core/cpu is only available for R/Linux (mc.core.seeds).
-Therefore, we will present how to do nested cross-validatation using R code only working under Linux.
-We recommend Windows users to install a virtual machine on their system to reproduce the subsequent code.

 Setting up the **mlr** building blocks follows the exact same procedure introduced in the previous section, i.e. we define a task, a learner and a resampling strategy.
 The task remains the same, hence we can use the one already defined in the previous section, namely `task`.